-ocrmypdf.pluginspec.filter_ocr_image(page: PageContext, image: Image.Image) → Image.Image

-Called to filter the image before it is sent to OCR.
+ocrmypdf.pluginspec.filter_ocr_image(page: PageContext, image: Image.Image) \rightarrow Image.Image Called to filter the image before it is sent to OCR.

 This is the image that OCR sees, not what the user sees when they view the PDF.
-If redo_ocr is enabled, portions of the image will be masked so they are not shown to OCR.
-The main use of this hook is expected to be hiding content from OCR.
+In certain modes such as --redo-ocr, portions of the image may be masked out to hide them from OCR.

+The main uses of this hook are expected to be hiding content from OCR, conditioning images to OCR better with filters, and adjusting images to match any constraints imposed by the OCR engine.